 How do you get a HYTA disposition?
 Rule #1: HYTA applies only for those age 18 but before age 26!

-Having an experienced criminal defense lawyer can mean the difference between getting HYTA or winding up with a conviction.
+Having an experienced criminal defense lawyer can mean the difference between winding up with a conviction or getting a criminal case dismissed.
 Although HYTA requires a formal “plea of guilty”, the court does not enter a judgment of conviction and Michigan State Police records are sealed as soon as the court assigns an individual to HYTA status.

 The are several parties to a HYTA disposition including the judge assigned to the case, the defense attorney, the prosecutor and the defendant.
 The crime victim and charging police agency may also have input when HYTA is requested.
 According to the HYTA law (MCL 762.11), the prosecutor shall consult with the victim regarding the applicability of this section.
 The consent of the prosecutor may be required depending upon the age of the defendant at the time of the alleged offense: